rob-allison/devart-template/project_posts/2014-03-16-Flower-Growth-Structure.md

 A much greater block density has been used.
 By using this growth process, a flower like construct can appear.
-This logical structure can be used to control the expression of DNA as the digital flower grows, to create the effects that are wanted.
+This logical structure can be used to control the expression of DNA as the digital flower grows, to create the desired effects.

 ![Growth by all](../project_images/growall.png?raw=true "Growth by all")